Do You have to Declare Investment on Premium Bonds?

 Aside from the security, one of the great advantages of Premium Bonds is their favourable tax status.
 Premium Bonds are not a particularly attractive investment from an income point of view, as their interest rates are very low.
 However, they operate on a lottery basis, and there is always the chance that you could make a large winning and therefore increase the effective interest rate by a significant amount.
 As you state, all Premium Bond winnings are free from Income Tax, meaning that you keep 100% of the amount that you win.
 However, there seems to be some confusion regarding their status as an investment for other purposes.Capital Gains Tax

 As a self-assessment tax payer you are obliged to give details of your investments.
 This is for savings tax and Capital Gains Tax purposes.
 The treatment of your Premium Bonds will depend on whether you are a basic or a higher rate tax payer.
 If you are a higher rate tax payer and you receive net interest (that is, tax is deducted before you receive your interest), then you do indeed have a responsibility to declare your investment on your self assessment.
 If you are a basic rate tax payer, no tax liability will arise and it will therefore have no effect on your self assessment; as has been mentioned, Premium Bonds are not chargeable to Capital Gains Tax.National Savings and Investments give some basic guidance regarding the tax treatment of each of their products on their website.
-You may wish to give them a call to discuss your individual situation and put your mind at ease.Business energy with a difference
+You may wish to give them a call to discuss your individual situation and put your mind at ease.Business Energy With a Difference from Purely Energy

 Looking for better business energy options?
-Whether it’s advanced monitoring, new connections, or adjusting capacity, our sponsor, Purely Energy can help.
+Whether it’s advanced monitoring, new connections, or adjusting capacity, our sponsor Purely Energy can help.

 - How Will My Second Job Be Taxed?